jackashleyb/Simple-Moving-Average-SMA-Crossover-Trading-Strategy/README.md

 A beginner-friendly Python project that implements a Simple Moving Average (SMA) crossover trading strategy using historical market data.

-This project was built by following a hands-on tutorial Built by following this [YouTube tutorial](https://www.youtube.com/watch?v=PUk5E8G1r44).
+This project was built by following a hands-on tutorial [YouTube tutorial](https://www.youtube.com/watch?v=PUk5E8G1r44).
 This project serves as an introduction to algorithmic trading concepts.
 ------------

 What I Learnt throughout this project.